-The basic process, as shown in Figure 2, should be used to solve the interference case by reducing the emissions from the network until the target levels defined in this Recommendation have been reached, or the case has been solved.
-If the interference case has been solved prior to the target levels being achieved, then no further reduction in the amplitude of the interference source is required.
-Upon reaching these levels, if the interference case persists, further mitigation measures then have to be agreed between the relevant parties, or the case passed to the national responsible body.
-The national responsible body can require further action to solve the case regardless to the levels shown in Table 1.
+The basic process, as shown in Figure 2, should be used to solve the interference case by reducing the emissions from the network until the target levels defined in this Recommendation have been reached, or the case has been resolved.
+If the interference case has been resolved prior to the target levels being achieved, then no further reduction in the amplitude of the interference source is required.
+Upon reaching these levels, if the interference persists, then further mitigation measures have to be agreed upon between the relevant parties, which are depicted in Figure 1, or the case should be passed to the national responsible body.
+The national responsible body can require further action to resolve the case to the levels shown in Table 1.